MarcoReidelbach/MaRDMO-Plugin/docs/how-to/mardmo/data-property.md

 Properties come in two flavours:

 - **Class-dependent** — the corresponding MaRDI Portal item has a different name per entity class.
-Example: *Is Dimensional* maps to "dimensional model", "dimensional formula", "dimensional quantity", "dimensional quantity kind" — separate Wikibase items for each class.
+Example: *is dimensional* maps to "dimensional model", "dimensional formula", "dimensional quantity", "dimensional quantity kind" — separate Wikibase items for each class.
 - **Class-independent** — one Wikibase item is used regardless of entity class.
-  Example: *Is Physical Constant* maps to "physical constant" for every entity class that supports it.
+  Example: *is physical constant* maps to "physical constant" for every entity class that supports it.

 The two walkthroughs below use these properties as concrete examples.
 Both